gongpengjun/GPJDataDrivenTableView/README.md

 After comparing the [composite](https://github.com/gongpengjun/GPJDataDrivenTableView/tree/br_composite_impl/GPJDataDrivenTableView), [subclass](https://github.com/gongpengjun/GPJDataDrivenTableView/tree/br_subclass_impl/GPJDataDrivenTableView), [category](https://github.com/gongpengjun/GPJDataDrivenTableView/tree/br_category_impl/GPJDataDrivenTableView) implementation, I choose the [subclass](https://github.com/gongpengjun/GPJDataDrivenTableView/tree/br_subclass_impl/GPJDataDrivenTableView) imeplementation.

-There are there classes: GPJDataDrivenTableView, GPJTableViewCell, and GPJTableViewData
+There are three classes: GPJDataDrivenTableView, GPJTableViewCell, and GPJTableViewData

 - GPJDataDrivenTableView: subclass of UITableView
   * it implements UITableViewDataSource and UITableViewDelegate
   * it has a `dataArray` property to hold instances of `GPJTableViewData`'s subclasses
   * it binds XXXCell on XXXData using name string substitution
   * it responds `tableView:didSelectRowAtIndexPath:` and call `GPJTableViewData.didSelectAction` block
-  * it hides `dataSource` / `delegate` and exposes `gpjDataSource` / `gpjDelegate`
+  * it hides `dataSource` / `delegate` to prevent error-usage
+  * it exposes `gpjDataSource` / `gpjDelegate` for extension and customization
 - GPJTableViewCell: subclass of UITableViewCell, implement cell UI
 - GPJTableViewData: subclass of NSObject, implement `-cellHeight` method to specify cell height.

+The code base is only about two hundreds, go ahead to have a look.
+[GPJDataDrivenTableView.m](https://github.com/gongpengjun/GPJDataDrivenTableView/tree/br_subclass_impl/GPJDataDrivenTableView/GPJDataDrivenTableView.m)

 Hope you enjoy it.